FluxML/Flux.jl/docs/src/training/optimisers.md

 $v = ρ * v - η * Δ$
 $w = w - v$

-The `apply!` defines the update rules for an optimsier `opt`, given the parameters and gradients.
+The `apply!` defines the update rules for an optimiser `opt`, given the parameters and gradients.
 It returns the updated gradients usually.
 Here, every parameter `x` is retrieved from the running state `v` and subsequently updates the state of the optimiser.

 Flux internally calls on this function via the `update!` function.
 It shares the API with `apply!` but ensures that multiple parameters are handled gracefully.
 In the future, it will also be delegating immutable update operations.